DwayneDavies/Subnet-Calc/README.md

 It is currently somewhat mobile responsive and might display fairly well on your phone.
 I will likely improve this in an update in the near future.

 It is currently in beta.
 Things seem to work, but there are some edge cases I have not yet accounted for or which I could handle differently.
-For example, could I handle a CIDR value of /32 (subnet mask 255.255.255.255) diffently?
+For example, could I handle a CIDR value of /32 (subnet mask 255.255.255.255) diffrently?
 Perhaps.